Applied Studies (APST) 230

 Designers have an enormous impact on the environment.
 The architect’s design decisions and selection of materials have an impact on every aspect of the building, from its presence in the urban fabric to the operation of the ventilation system.
 It is imperative that members of architecture profession understand the impact of their art and craft and become stewards of a sustainable future.

 PART 1 The Context of Building: Site and Substructure

 - Unit 2 Site Analysis, Evaluation, and Design

-- Unit 3 Building Substructures—Part of the Building Envelope
+- Unit 3 Building Substructures- also a part of the Building Envelope

 PART 2 Structural Systems and Materials

 - Unit 4 Wood and Wood Structural Systems